vkishore-confluent/gaming-platform-unlocked/README.md

 The ability to observe and monitor the status of your streaming data pipelines is highly valued regardless of which applications they’re powering.
 In the context of gaming applications, observability and monitoring help to ensure that platforms remain online and there’s no disruption to play.

-In this demo, we’re going to use fluentbit to process logs and identify SSH (Secure Shell) attacks.
-Fluent Bit allows you to
+In this demo, we’re going to use Fluent Bit to process logs and identify SSH (Secure Shell) attacks.
+As a lightweight, highly scalable logging and metrics processor, Fluent Bit is well suited to delivering observability pipelines for gaming applications.
 Please follow the following steps to continue with the demo.

 ### Start Fluent-Bit service: